cleidigh/ThunderStorm/README.md

 ## Tips, Tricks &amp; Examples for Thunderbird E-mail New Add-On Development

-The goal of this repository is to provide up-to-date information and examples in order to better "weather" to transition to Thunderbird's new extension structure.
+The goal of this repository is to provide up-to-date information and examples in order to better "weather" the transition to Thunderbird's new extension structure.
-The new paradigm follows the WebExtension standard followed by most browsers days.
+The new paradigm follows the WebExtension standard followed by most browsers these days.
 Obviously Thunderbird has different requirements from a browser extension even if Thunderbird relies and is based on Mozilla's Gecko core framework.
-I will refer to the new structure as a "MailExtension" as this seems to be where it's going.
+Focus will be on the differences and transition issues.
+The new structure as a "MailExtension" as this seems to be where it's going.

 TBD: terminology?